korydraughn/irods_client_http_api/API.md

 ```

 If there was an error, expect an HTTP status code in either the 4XX or 5XX range.

+If the data object cannot be opened, the HTTP API will return an iRODS error code of -175000 (`INVALID_HANDLE`).
+This error code indicates that the data object may be locked.

 ### parallel_write_init